American Top 40: Competition

 American Top 40 has faced numerous competitors since its debut in 1970.
 These include The Weekly Top 30 with Mark Elliott (1979–1982); several Dick Clark-hosted shows starting in 1981 with the National Music Survey and Countdown America, the latter of which was originally hosted by former R&R CHR editor John Leader and later by Clark; Rockin' America Top 30 Countdown with then Z100 Program Director and personality Scott Shannon; and the Rick Dees Weekly Top 40, which has run continuously since 1983 with Rick Dees as host.
 Numerous other shows following the same format, both in the general top-40 category and in various specific radio formats, have aired over the course of AT40's history as well.
 In addition to Dees' show, Mario Lopez, Carson Daly, and (in overseas via World Chart Show) Mike Savage, all host competing countdown shows targeted at the pop top 40 market.

 Rebroadcast of older shows

+Preservation

+For the first two decades of American Top 40, radio stations would typically be mailed 3 or 4 vinyl LPs of that week’s countdown show, with each disk containing one hour of the show.
+The LPs were often discarded shortly after the relevant week had passed.
+The exception to this were the year-end annual countdown specials, which executive producer Tom Rounds suggested affiliates hold onto after their initial broadcast to be used as emergency programming filler.

+Beginning in the late 1990s, Shannon Lynn, a fan of the show, began collecting original American Top 40 LPs and digitizing them for personal use.
+Lynn networked with former AT40 staff members to collect additional LPs and open-reel master tapes, and by 2006 he had digitally remastered a substantial number of shows.
+As of 2020, Lynn’s company Charis Music Group has a copy of every original broadcast of American Top 40 from 1970 to 2020, in addition to other radio show collections.

+In 2026, radio historian Pete Battistini donated part of his collection of American Top 40 related material to Wayne State University, the alma mater of Casey Kasem and Don Bustany.
+The collection includes script cards, correspondence to and from Bustany, and other historical materials.
+Battistini had previously authored two books about the 1970s and 1980s eras of American Top 40.